Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Introduction

-In order to be able to give a suitable meaning of traces, we will give a construction of homogeneous Sobolev and Besov spaces on special Lipschitz domains, by improvements of some arguments presented in \cite[Section~2]{Gaudin2022}.
-The structure of extension and projection operators used here induce the consideration of two families of regularity indices: $(-1+\frac{1}{p},1]$ and $[0,+\infty)$ with common overlap $[0,1]$.
-We also note that the naive argument presented for \cite[Proposition~2.16]{Gaudin2022} is no longer available for the non-negative family of regularity indices.
+\textbf{The first main goal of the present paper} is to construct homogeneous Sobolev and Besov spaces on special Lipschitz domains, enhancing, sometime by a lot, certain arguments presented in \cite[Subsection~3B]{Gaudin2022} for the flat upper half-space.
+The structure of extension and projection operators used here forces us to consider two families of regularity indices: $(-1+\frac{1}{p},1]$ and $[0,+\infty)$ with a common overlap $[0,1]$.
+We also note that the simple argument employed in \cite[Proposition~3.1]{Gaudin2022} is not applicable to the whole family of non-negative regularity indices.
+Furthermore, we address the cases $p=1,+\infty$\footnote{Only partially for the case $p=+\infty$}.
+We no longer require the completeness assumption or the intersection with a complete space to achieve the main results, marking a significant improvement over the work in \cite{Gaudin2022}.
+We also improve several results in the case of the whole space in Subsection \ref{subsec:SobolevBesovRn}.